Skip to main content

 Other breathing techniques include:

-• Pursed Lip Breathing – breathe in through your nose like you’re smelling the roses, and breathe out, as if through a straw or blowing out the candles
+Breathe through the nose (smell the roses), breathe out, as if through a straw (blow out the candles).

-• Blow as you go – breathe in before exerting effort, breathe out with effort
+Breathe in before exerting effort, breathe out with effort.

-• Paced breathing – breathe in for a few counts, breathe out for a few counts
+Breathe in for a few counts, breathe out for a few counts.

-• Breathe around the rectangle – follow the side of a rectangle with your eyes with a tummy breath.
-Gradually slow the speed at which your eyes move around the edge of the shape to slow your breathing
+Trace the side of a rectangle with your eyes while doing tummy breathing.
+Gradually slow the movement of your eyes around the shape to help slow your breathing.

 When breathless, remember the three P's: